-Taking a shower seems to be a pretty straight forward affair – when parents think about showering their children, the issue is usually more of how to get the child to stop playing and take the shower or how to get the child to stop playing in the shower.
-However, for babies and children with sensitive skin, showering can suddenly become an activity that is fraught with uncertainty; for instance, should my child take more shower or less in a day?
-Can he use soap?
+Taking a shower seems to be a pretty straightforward affair – when parents think about showering their children, the issue is usually more of how to get the child to stop playing and take the shower or how to get the child to stop playing in the shower.
+However, for babies and children with sensitive skin, showering can suddenly become an activity that is fraught with uncertainty; for instance, should my child take more or fewer showers in a day?
+Can he or she use soap?

-Here are 5 top tips on bathing your child with sensitive skin.
+Here are our 5 top tips on bathing your child with sensitive skin.

 Tip #1 – Do Not Bathe with Hot Water

 It’s been surveyed that most people like to use hot water to shower in Singapore, even when the weather is hot!
 However, hot water strips moisture from the skin and is not recommended for those with dry skin or with eczema.
 Hot water feels good because it temporarily numbs the nerves so if you have an itch, it seems to go away during a hot water shower.
 Babies have thinner skin than adults and their moisture loss from the skin is higher – avoid a hot bath.

 Tip #2 – Don’t Shower for More than 10 minutes

 I’m guilty of this too; a shower is akin to a sanctuary for some – alone, therapeutic and no work has to be done when you’re in the shower!
 However, showering too long takes away moisture from the skin especially for a child with eczema whose skin barrier is already defective.
 Water is akin to a thunderstorm washing off the cement from the bricks (The skin layer is often described as a brick wall by dermatologists to illustrate that the skin is made of layers, cells and ‘cement’ holding them together).

 Soap is drying for the skin because it is alkaline, as opposed to our skin’s natural pH which is slightly acidic.
 Soap often causes skin irritation for those with sensitive skin – instead use bath oil or non-soap cleanser.